Trouble Ejaculating and The Orgasmic Double Standard

 During masturbation, most men tend to focus strongly on a part of the penis called the “frenulum” — which is on the underside, close to the tip.
 Men who have trouble ejaculating often concentrate especially strongly on this spot.

-The underside is basically just “bubble-wrap” to protect the urethra.
+The underside of a man's penis is basically just “bubble-wrap” to protect the urethra.
 Nature supplies both men and women with this protective tissue.
 And for both genders, this bubble-wrap tends to be erotic.

 A woman’s urethra — and the bubble-wrap that protects it — is located at the roof of her vagina.
 That’s the origin of the so-called “G-spot.”